stuartsemujju/ATCGPC/README.md

 Source codes

 The zipped folder Source_code.zip .
 You will find source code for each approach.
 In particular , you can find the source code with the corresponding instrumented benchmark function.
-The source code involving many-objective search strategies as been built based on jMetal, a Java-based framework for multi-objective optimisation.
+The source code involving many-objective search strategies has been built based on jMetal, a Java-based framework for multi-objective optimisation.

 Experimental_data_results